-Yankees’ LeMahieu uncertain for opener after COVID absence
+Yanks’ LeMahieu unsure for opener after positive COVID test

 LeMahieu, a three-time Gold Glove winner, participated in his first practice Friday and isn’t sure if he can get up to speed by Thursday, when New York plays in Washington against the World Series champion Nationals.

 “I don’t know if it’s realistic or not,” he said.
-“I think it’s going to be up to the trainer and (manager Aaron Boone).
+“I think it’s going to be up to the trainer and (Boone).
 But I think it’ll be pretty close.
 If not opening day, it’ll be the first few games.”

 He took batting practice and did some baserunning Saturday at Yankee Stadium while teammates played an exhibition game against the crosstown Mets in Queens.
 LeMahieu hit off a tee and exercised at home while waiting to be cleared for preseason camp.